matloff/fastStat/README.md

 In Lesson LIN, we discussed overfitting in the context of polynomial regression.
-Here polynomials will give us a look into how ML algorithms can also overfit, specifically SVM and neural networks (NNs).
+Here polynomials will give us a look into how ML algorithms can also overfit, specifically in Support Vector Machines (SVM) and neural networks (NNs).

 SVM is used mainly in classification contexts.
 Here we will assume just two classes, for simplicity.

-The idea behind SPM is very simple.
+The idea behind SVM is very simple.
 Think of the case of two features.
 We can plot the situation as follows.
 Consider this graph, in the context of predicting diabetes, from blood glucose and age: